jng34/loCodeLy/README.md

   - Upon registering a user, make call to DB to grab cafes around user zipcode
   - Additionally, add to count of available users to each zip code */

+GraphQL augmented.
+-Allows for customizable querying of users, zips, and cafes